OpenMDAO/RevHack2020/problems/oas_stability_derivs/problem_dicussion.md

 # Overall Approach

-We felt that it made the most sense to implement this using a subproblem contained inside of a Group.
-The subproblem contains an OpenMDAO problem that runs an OpenAerostruct model to compute the aerodynamic forces and moments, and then performs a compute_totals to calculate the stability derivatives which are the derivatives of some of the aircraft forces and moments with respect to alpha and beta.
-OAS provides efficient analytic derivatives, but VSP does not, so the VSP component will compute its partial derivatives using finite difference.

-We want to constrain the stability derivatives computed at three different operating speeds, so we need three instances of the OAS-containing-component.
-These calculations don't depend on each other, so they can be placed in a ParallelGroup, and the optimization can be run under MPI with three processors.

-In the top level optimization, we need derivatives of the stability derivatives with respect to all of the design variables.
-In effect, we need the second derivartives of aerodynamic forces and moments with respect to alpha and beta, so the component that contains the OAS subproblem will compute its derivatives with finite-difference.
-(Complex step won't work here for several
-reasons: VSP doesn't support complex inputs; openmdao models don't support complex inputs and outputs for execution or computing total derivatives.
+In the proposed optimization problem, we want to apply constraints to stability derivatives.
+The stability derivatives that we need are the derivatives of aerodynamic forces with respect to angle of attack (alpha) and sidesplip angle (beta).
+OpenMDAO can compute these derivatives, however there is no way to use the derivatives inside of a model.
+Moreover, to use a derivative as a constraint, you also need its derivatives, which are the second derivatives of the aero forces with respect to alpha and beta.
+The way to accomplish this in OpenMDAO is to use a nested Problem.

 # Challenges

-## 1. Modifying OpenAerostruct to use VSP as the geometry provider.
+## 1. Need an OpenMDAO component wrapper for OpenVSP.

-## 2. Providing a deformed mesh to OpenAerostruct in the form it expects.
+## 2. OpenVSP's point cloud is not in the form OpenAerostruct expects.

+## 3. OpenAerostruct does not directly support pluggable geometry providers.

-## 3. OpenAerostruct scales poorly with large mesh sizes.
+## 4. OpenAerostruct scales poorly with large mesh sizes.

-## 4.
+## 5. Multiple VSP instances can't run in the same model.

+## 6. It is important to correctly set all inputs values for OpenAerostruct.

+## 7. The optimization problem has its own challenges.

+# Solution